-On the other hand, a positive aspect of our results, considering that the rp-process produces nuclei with charge much above the values calculated in the Los Alamos tables (Colgan et al. 2016), is that even large uncertainties on the free-free contribution to the opacity at the high densities where it dominates have only very little effect on the bursting behavior predictions.
+On the other hand, a positive aspect of our results, considering that the rp-process produces nuclei with charge much higher than the values calculated in the Los Alamos tables (Colgan et al. 2016), is that even large uncertainties on the free-free contribution to the opacity at the high densities where it dominates have only very little effect on the predictions of bursting behavior.